Archetypes

 - Medusamon (R)

 Your opponent is forced to play [Petrification] tokens to their field.
 These tokens can't swing, and when they are deleted (such as by the memory-setter's effect), they trash your opponent's top security for you.
-Combine them with swarm effects that trigger when a security is removed, as well as the keyword <Progress>, which protects the stack from all opponent effects as long as the Digimon is attacking (but only for the duration of the attack), and you have a sauceful yet really annoying red playstyle.
+Combine them with swarm effects that trigger when a security is removed, as well as the keyword <Progress>, which protects the stack from all opponent effects as long as the Digimon is attacking (but only for the duration of the attack), and you have a sauceful yet really fucking annoying red playstyle.
+The level 7 boss card has <Armor Purge> and the ability to protect any of its Digimon from deletion by deleting the opponent's Digimon.

 - Ragnamon (EN: "Galacticmon") (K)